-3. If the coolant is at or below the lower limit mark, remove the reservoir cap 2 add coolant to the up per limit mark, install the reservoir cap, and then install the panel.
+- Place the Vehicle on a level surface. - Check the coolant level in the coolant reservoir when the engine is cold as the coolant level will vary with engine temperature. - 3.
+If the coolant is at or below the lower limit mark, remove the access cover and the reservoir cap 1, add coolant to the upper limit mark, install the reservoir cap, and then install the access cover.

-Lowest capacity of coolant reservoir: 0.2 L.
+The coolant should be between the upper and lower limit marks.
+Lowest capacity of coolant reservoir: 0.23 L

 Hard water or salt water is harmful to the engine.
-You may use soft water if you cannot get distilled water.
+You may use soft water if you can not get distilled water.